hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 By default, your Pioneer DDJ-SR will be in "Serato-mode".
 This means that some functionality quite simply won't work in Mix until you turn it off (for example, keylock for the pitch controls).
 To change this, do the following.

 1. Turn off the Pioneer DDJ-SR
-	2. Hold down ```Shift``` + ```Play``` on the left deck, and turn the power on.
+2. Hold down '''Shift''' + '''Play''' on the left deck, and turn the power on.
 3. Turn the left deck's keylock on.
 4. Restart the controller.

 To use the controller with Serato again, repeat this process and turn the keylock back off again.

 ## What's implemented?

 - General Controls
-    - crossfader
+    - Cross-fader
 - Deck Controls
-    - channel volume
+    - Volume
-    - play / pause
+    - Play / pause
+	- High, mid and low EQ dials
+	- Cue button
+	- Sync button (although this works differently than in Serato)
 - Jog Wheels
     - Scratching